andrew/ultimate-awesome/README.md

 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.
 - [drupal-js](https://github.com/eworx-org/drupal-js) - Best practices to integrate a Drupal 8.x+ backend with a JavaScript framework frontend.
+- [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-symbian](https://github.com/hstsethi/awesome-symbian) - An Awesome List about everything related to Symbian OS.
 Documentation, academic papers, tutorials, communities, IDEs, SDKs, emulators, apps, video games.